okkinn/portfolio/README.md

 A single-page static website portfolio deployed using Github Pages.

 ## Developer Info
-John Nico T. De Castro is a passionate and driven student with a strong foundation in programming logic.
-He is currently studying at the University of the Philippines Los Baños as a 2nd year undergraduate computer science student.
-With interests in cybersecurity and data science and proficiency in several programming languages such as C, python, and R, Nico is committed to deploying high-quality and user-friendly software solutions for users.
+Hello!
+I'm Nico, a third year computer science student at the University of the Philippines Los Baños.
+I’m deeply interested in AI and Data Science because of the profound impact they have on the world and would like to pursue a career in these fields.

+When I’m away from the keyboard, I like to read a wide range of genres such as Self-help, Philosophy, and Programming books.
+I also workout and play volleyball as part of the varsity team.

 ## Live Website Link
 The live website can be accessed through this link: https://okkinn.github.io/portfolio/